Marlins vs. Dodgers: Betting Trends, Records ATS, Home/Road Splits

 Marlins Recent Betting Performance

-- Over their last 10 games, the Marlins have been favored twice and lost each contest.
+- The Marlins have been an underdog just two times in their last 10 contests and split those games 1-1.

-- In their last 10 games with an over/under, the Marlins and their opponents have combined to eclipse the total five times.
+- In their last 10 games with an over/under, the Marlins and their opponents have combined to eclipse the total six times.

-- The Marlins' previous 10 contests have not had a spread posted by bookmakers.
-The average over/under established by sportsbooks in Miami's past three games has been 8.8, a span in which the Marlins and their opponents have hit the over each time.
+- The past 10 Marlins contests have not had a spread set by bookmakers.
+Miami and its opponent have topped the over/under for four consecutive games, with the average total established by oddsmakers being 8.5.

 Marlins Betting Records & Stats

-- Miami has a record of 10-17, a 37% win rate, when it's set as an underdog of +125 or more by oddsmakers this season.
+- This season, Miami has won nine of its 24 games, or 37.5%, when it's the underdog by at least +135 on the moneyline.

-- The Marlins have an implied victory probability of 44.4% according to the moneyline set for this matchup.
+- Bookmakers have implied with the moneyline set for this matchup that the Marlins have a 42.6% chance of pulling out a win.

-- Miami and its opponents have gone over the total this season in 62 of its 136 opportunities.
+- Games involving Miami have gone over the total set by bookmakers in 63 of 137 chances this season.

 Check out the latest odds and place your bets on and the with BetMGM Sportsbook.
 Use bonus code "GNPLAY" for special offers!